reactjs/react.dev/beta/src/content/apis/react-dom/server/renderToNodeStream.md

 ## Usage {/*usage*/}

-### Rendering a React tree as HTML to a Node.js Readable stream {/*rendering-a-react-tree-as-html-to-a-nodejs-readable-stream*/}
+### Rendering a React tree as HTML to a Node.js Readable Stream {/*rendering-a-react-tree-as-html-to-a-nodejs-readable-stream*/}

 <Deprecated>